Find a safe, affordable place to stay

 Ask your family and friends for help

 This option can put a lot of strain on your relationships, but you may not have a lot of options after a natural disaster.

 A loan from friends or family should come with much better terms than a loan from the bank, like no interest or a lengthy repayment term.

 Just try your best to pay them back according to your verbal or written agreement.

 While it’s always best to let your investments grow, you can always liquefy them if you don’t have that luxury anymore.

-Selling your stocks, bonds, mutual funds, ETFs and any alternative assets means sacrificing any future gains — you could even suffer a loss — though at least some investing apps will charge you little or no commission to do so.
+Selling your stocks, bonds, mutual funds, ETFs and any alternative assets means sacrificing any future gains — you could even suffer a loss.
 You can also sell certificates of deposit (CDs) early, if you’re willing to pay a penalty.

 Tap into your retirement accounts

 Millions of Americans are failing to fill up a 401(k) in the first place, but if you’ve been diligent, these retirement accounts can provide an effective loan.

 You can typically borrow up to $50,000 or half of what you have in your account, whichever is less.
 You may need to pay an origination fee for the loan, but you won’t pay taxes and penalties so long as you replace the money on time.